droidengineer/goldparser-rs/README.md

 # Parsers and Parsing

-The primary goal a parser is to organize a sequence of tokens based on the rules of a formal language.
-As the parser accepts a sequence of tokens, it determines, based on this information, when the grammar's respective rules are complete and verifies the syntactic correctness of the token sequence.
-The end result of the process is a "derivation" which represents the token sequence organized following the rules of the grammar.
+The primary goal a parser is to organize a sequence of Tokens based on the rules of a formal language.
+As the parser accepts a sequence of Tokens, it determines, based on this information, when the grammar's respective rules are complete and verifies the syntactic correctness of the Token sequence.
+The end result of the process is a "derivation" which represents the Token sequence organized following the rules of the grammar.

 ![Diagram showing parsing flow](http://www.goldparser.org/images/parser.gif)